 A Note about really really troublesome routes:

 Our Matrix Controller is logically laid out with one Toggle for each unique route.
 Most of the time this is just fine.
 Some situations with multiple yard tracks and multiple mainlines (especially in large numbers) can become difficult to layout in a sensible way using a fixed number of through routes.
 Usually this only shows up when there are a LOT of interlocking turnouts and bidirectional tracks.
-When this situation crops up in a real railroad a custom computer “To/From” dual entry route selector is often used.
 If you find yourself mired in difficulty trying to solve one of these problems, please let us know (a sketch is always helpful).
 Sometimes a thorny problem can be solved with just a new perspective, but sometimes the problem is as hard as it seems.

-Usually these really advanced problems can be handled by simply operating turnouts with individual turnout controls.
+Usually these really advanced problems can be handled by breaking complex problems into simpler parts.